-You can use the comparison of the 2010 and 2012 process versions as an opportunity to explain the use of the histogram curve as a "diagnostic" tool to analyze deficiencies in an image's tonal distribution, and as a guide in deciding which adjustments are likely to be most effective.
+You can use the comparison of the 2010 and 2012 process versions as an opportunity to explain the use of the histogram curve as a "diagnostic" tool to analyze deficiencies in an image's tonal distribution, and as a guide in deciding which adjustments are likely to be most effective-subjects that are expanded in Lesson 6.

-The section ends with a detailed look at the concept of white balance.
+The section ends with a detailed look at the concept of white balance, which is an area that often causes confusion for the beginner.